pluarant/pluarant.github.io/documentation/api/real-time-api/index.md

 ```
 mesibo.getInstance().setPath(path)
 ```
 This makes it easy for you to write cross-platform code across platform.
-In following sections, we will only describe APIs with name and parameters.
+In the following sections, we will describe APIs with name and parameters.

 ## Get Started with Mesibo Real-time APIs
 Mesibo Real-time APIs are broadly classified in the following categories: